AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 In Georgia, there is a way to get points removed from your record, which will lower your insurance premium.
 You can reduce up to seven points every five years by completing a certified driver improvement (defensive driver) course.
 See the options at https://online.dds.ga.gov/ddsgeorgiagov/locations/driver-improvement-schools.aspx.

-Once you complete the course successfully, you’ll mail the certificate of completion either to your local Georgia Department of Driver Services (DDS) customer service center or to:
+Once you complete the course successfully, you can either bring the certificate of completion to your local Georgia Department of Driver Services (DDS) customer service center or mail the certificate to:

 • Georgia Department of Driver Services